hatakkey/MAG-integrated/README.md

 - **ContainerLab**: For managing container-based network simulations.
 - **Git**: For cloning this repository.
 - Convert the QCOW2 images for SR OS and MAG-C (SR AG) into Docker images using **[vrnetlab](https://containerlab.dev/manual/vrnetlab/#vrnetlab)**
-- Requesting the needed NOKIA license for SR OS and MAG-C (SR AG)
+- Request a Nokia license for SR OS and MAG-C (SR AG), and save it as license.lic

 ## **Installation Steps**